News and Press

 (Left) MFAS Artistic Director Rena Fruchter and Executive Director Brian Dallow at the ceremony in Trenton, NJ.

 Music For All Seasons Receives Grant from National Endowment for the Arts

-Music For All Seasons (MFAS) is proud to announce they have received funding from the National Endowment for the Arts (NEA) for fiscal year 2019.
-MFAS has been an NEA recipient for the past fifteen years.
+Music For All Seasons (MFAS) is proud to announce they have received funding from the National Endowment for the Arts (NEA) for fiscal year 2021.
+MFAS has been an NEA recipient for the past seventeen years.

 Voices of Valor Receives Award from Veteran’s Haven